-The Company records its equity in the income or losses of NeuCo and reports such amounts in "equity method investment gain (loss), net of tax" in the accompanying condensed consolidated statements of income.
+The Company records its equity in the income or losses of NeuCo and reports such amounts in "equity method investment gain (loss), net of tax" in the accompanying condensed consolidated statements of operations.
 During the first quarter of fiscal 2007, NeuCo changed its interim reporting schedule to a calendar month end, but its fiscal year end will remain the last Saturday in November.
 The first three fiscal quarters of CRA's fiscal year could include up to a three-week reporting lag between CRA's quarter end and the most recent financial statements available from NeuCo.
-CRA does not believe the reporting lag will have a significant impact on CRA's consolidated statements of income or financial condition.
-For the twelve weeks ended February 15, 2008 and February 16, 2007, the Company's equity in the losses of NeuCo totaled \$8,000 and \$107,000, respectively, which are net of tax benefits of \$6,000 and \$75,000, respectively.
-At February 15, 2008, the carrying value of the Company's equity investment in NeuCo was \$2.1 million and is reported in other non-current assets.
+CRA does not believe the reporting lag will have a significant impact on CRA's consolidated statements of operations or financial condition.
+For the twelve and twenty-four weeks ended May 9, 2008 the Company's equity in the losses of NeuCo totaled \$87,000 and \$95,000, respectively, which are net of a tax benefit of \$61,000 and \$67,000, respectively.
+At May 9, 2008, the carrying value of the Company's equity investment in NeuCo was \$1.9 million and is reported in other non-current assets.

 In December 2007, NeuCo declared a cash dividend for its stockholders in the amount of \$0.29 per NeuCo share.
 As a result, the Company received \$1.8 million in cash from NeuCo in January 2008.
-CRA accounted for the cash receipt as a reduction of the carrying value of its investment in NeuCo in the quarter ended February 15, 2008.
+CRA accounted for the cash receipt as a reduction of the carrying value of its investment in NeuCo in the first quarter ended February 15, 2008.